Abundant American forests

 Enviva sources its raw materials through suppliers who deliver fiber from working forests and from sawmills and other wood industry manufacturers.
 Enviva does not source from old growth forests, protected forests or forests that are being harvested for land use conversion.
 The ratios of hardwood to softwood, species mix, and fiber forms (tops/limbs vs. chips vs. sawdust, etc.) vary depending on the plant and the region.

 The Southern working forests where we operate have been harvested five or six times, beginning many decades or even centuries ago.
-The South’s vast landscape of working forests produces more than half the nation’s timber and one-sixth of the world’s wood supply.
+The South’s vast landscape of working forests produces more than half the nation’s timber and one-fifth of the world’s wood supply.